samwell-ho/openpgp-ca/README.md

 The private keys are output to stdout (but they are never stored locally!) - these private keys need to be transferred to the respective users.
-By default, the keys are protected by passphrases.
+By default, the keys are protected by passwords (which are also output to stdout on key creation).
-One way to do this is to store each key on a USB key, and to write each key's passphrase and fingerprint on a piece of paper.
+One way to do this is to store each key on a USB key, and to write each key's password and fingerprint on a piece of paper.

 It is also convenient to give the new user the CA's public key at the same time.
 This can be exported as follows: